google.com, pub-5651232873618710, DIRECT, f08c47fec0942fa0

 I know I’m never going to be an expert on the Regency Era, but second-guessing is the fastest way to correcting, and having someone to bounce ideas off of can make life a little simpler.

-I also read to Salvador if I’m working near his aquarium; he’s the perfect betta reader, after all!
+I also read to my fish, Salvador, if I’m working near his aquarium; he’s the perfect betta reader, after all!

 While these tricks are helpful to my editing process, I still dread the thought of reading my book to an actually-live audience.
 Let’s just say my writing hopefully sounds better as a result of the tips featured in this post, but you shouldn’t expect me to narrate any audiobooks!